in2workspace/in2-guides/issuer-tech-doc/issuer-tech-doc.md

    &tx_code=123456
    ```

+2. The Credential Issuer validates the Token Request.

+3. The Credential Issuer sends the `pre-authorized_code` and the `access_token` to the Credential Issuer.

+   > NOTE: We need to find a solution about secure communication between both components.

+   [//]: # (todo: consider all the security options about M2M communication)

+4. The Credential Issuer gets the `Deferred Credential Metadata` by the `pre-authorized_code` and updates the `auth_server_nonce` with the `access_token`.

-2. The Credential Issuer validates the Token Request and sends the `Token Response` ([section 6.2](https://dome-marketplace.github.io/OpenID4VCI-DOMEprofile/openid-4-verifiable-credential-issuance-wg-draft.html#name-successful-token-response)) to the Wallet.
+5. The Authorization Server sends the `Token Response` ([section 6.2](https://dome-marketplace.github.io/OpenID4VCI-DOMEprofile/openid-4-verifiable-credential-issuance-wg-draft.html#name-successful-token-response)) to the Wallet.

 This is a non-normative example of the `Successful Token Response` ([section 6.2](https://dome-marketplace.github.io/OpenID4VCI-DOMEprofile/openid-4-verifiable-credential-issuance-wg-draft.html#name-successful-token-response)):